Historiography of the Nanjing Massacre: Contemporary debate

 Currently, no notable group in Japan, even among right-wing nationalists, denies that killings did occur in Nanjing.
 The debate has shifted mainly to the death toll, to the extent of rapes and civilian killings (as opposed to POW and suspected guerrillas) and to the appropriateness of using the word "massacre".
 Massacre denialists insist that burial records from the Red Swastika Society and the Chung Shan Tang (Tsung Shan Tong) were never cross examined at the Tokyo and Nanjing trials, arguing therefore that the estimates derived from these two sets of records should be heavily discounted.
 Although they admit that personal accounts of Japanese soldiers do suggest the occurrence of rapes, they insist that this anecdotal evidence cannot be used to determine the extent of rapes.
 Moreover, they characterize personal testimonies from the Chinese side to be propaganda.
 They also point out that, unlike the burial records that document the number of deaths, there are no documented records of the rapes, and so they argue that the allegation of mass rape is unsubstantiated.
 Massacre denialists also assert that the majority of those killed were POWs and "suspected guerrillas" whose executions they characterize as legitimate, and so they argue the use of the word "massacre" is inappropriate.

+Denialist historian Nobukatsu Fujioka has further accused scholars who write about Japan’s wartime atrocities of practicing “jigyaku-shikan,” meaning "masochistic" or "self-deprecating" views of history.
+Proponents, such as the far-right ultranationalist organisation Nippon Kaigi, argue these approaches to history are "masochistic" approaches to history are anti-Japanese and "leftist", and advocate the teaching of more positive and patriotic historical narratives.

+According to Madoka Futamura, since the 1990s, such accusations have been retrospectively applied against the Tokyo Trials.